Premier Manager 2000

-Premier Manager 2000 is a soccer management simulation game, for PlayStation.
+Premier Manager 2000 is a football management simulation video game for PlayStation.
 It was released only in Europe in 2000 and was developed by Infogrames Sheffield House and published by Infogrames.
 It is part of the Premier Manager series.

 Gameplay

-Premier Manager 2000 is a football management simulation game that puts the player in charge of a team of their choice from the top four English divisions (Premier League to the third division, as it was known at the time) or the top two Italian, German, French and Spanish leagues.
-The player must manage the team's tactics, formations and training.
-The player must also manage the financial side of running a football club including choosing the team sponsors, upgrading or building new stadia and undertaking wage negotiations with players.
-The game features brief pre-rendered 3D animations which trigger during certain in-game events such as players retiring or the construction of new stadia.
+Premier Manager 2000 is a football management simulation game that puts the player in charge of a team of their choice from the top four English divisions (Premier League to the third division, as it was known at the time) or the top two Italian, German, French, and Spanish leagues.
+The player must manage the team's tactics, formations, and training.
+The player must also manage the financial side of running a football club including choosing the team sponsors, upgrading or building new stadia, and undertaking wage negotiations with players.

+The game features brief pre-rendered 3D animations, which trigger during certain in-game events such as players retiring or the construction of new stadia.
 Match highlights are presented in full 3D, with commentary provided by Barry Davies.
 Alternatively, players can choose to watch a simple text commentary describing the action.
 The game supports use of the PlayStation Mouse and up to four players using the Multitap accessory.